juangamella/ges/README.md

 # Greedy Equivalence Search (GES) Algorithm for Causal Discovery

 This is a python implementation of the GES algorithm from the paper [*"Optimal Structure Identification With Greedy Search"*]((https://www.jmlr.org/papers/volume3/chickering02b/chickering02b.pdf)) by David Maxwell Chickering.
+The implementation has been thoroughly tested (see [tests](#tests)), and has been written with an emphasis on readability and keeping a tiny dependency stack.

+## Installation

-You can install it via pip:
+You can clone this repo or install the python package via pip:

 ```bash
 pip install ges
 ```

-The implementation has been thoroughly tested (see [tests](#tests)), and has been written with an emphasis on readability and keeping a tiny dependency stack.

 ## When you should (and shouldn't) use this implementation